dsebastien/devoxx2016/09 Distributed commit logs with Kafka.md

 Can send messages to a topic (producers) and get messages from a topic (consumers).

 * topic: logical name with 1 or more partitions.
-* tartition: parts of a topic; allow to parallelize the processing for a given topic on multiple nodes
+* partition: parts of a topic; allow to parallelize the processing for a given topic on multiple nodes
   * are replicated in the cluster (managed by Kafka itself)
   * ordering is guaranteed for a partition